Fluctuations of the Atlas model from inhomogeneous stationary profiles: Proof of Lowest Particle Asymptotics

 It is sufficient to show that $\lim_{M \to \infty}\lim_{T \to \infty}\Pbd_a^\gamma(B_{T,M}^0) = 1$ and $\lim_{M \to \infty} \lim_{T \to \infty}\Pbd_a^\gamma(B_{T,M}^1) = 1$.
 For the first limit, we use union bound to write

 To estimate the terms of the sum, note that for each $i$, $X_i(t) \geq X_i(0) + W_i(t)$.
 Using this, we obtain for $R > 0$, $i \in \NN_0$,

-The second term goes to zero as $T \to \infty$ by the Law of Large Numbers for Brownian motion, while the first term goes to zero as $R \to \infty$ by the a.s. finiteness of $X_0(0)$.
+The second term goes to zero as $T \to \infty$, while the first term goes to zero as $R \to \infty$ by the a.s. finiteness of $X_0(0)$.
 Thus the sum in \eqref{eq:B0cbd} converges to zero as $T \to \infty$ for any fixed $M$.
 To see that the first term in \eqref{eq:B0cbd} converges to zero as $M \to \infty$, we estimate